projecttacoma/deqm-test-kit/README.md

 ### Docker (recommended)

-`docker-compose.yml` is configured with many services that make using `deqm-test-kit` quick and easy.
+`docker-compose.yml` is configured with many services that make using `deqm-test-kit` require minimal system-level configurations.
 Running with Docker will spin up the test kit as well as an instance of [deqm-test-server](https://github.com/projecttacoma/deqm-test-server/) for ease of testing it:

 ``` bash